 And so instead of a sleek Sidecar, I shook up one of the cocktail's close, but almost forgotten cousins, the Applecar - more commonly known as the Apple-Cart (or more puzzlingly, the Kiddie Car) - a Sidecar made with apple brandy or applejack.

-Applecar (aka Apple-Cart or Kiddie Cart) Cocktail (adapted from David A. Embury, The Fine Art of Mixing Drinks)
+Applecar (aka Apple-Cart or Kiddie Cart) Cocktail (adapted from David A. Embury, The Fine Art of Mixing Drinks) makes one drink

 2 ounces applejack, apple brandy, or other apple spirit 1/2 ounce fresh lemon juice 1/4 ounce Cointreau, Grand Marnier or triple sec